alimovlex/alimovlex/README.md

 - 🌱 I’m extending my knowledge in QT C/C++ and Swift Development.
 - 👯 I’m looking to collaborate on Open Source Projects and Hackathons.
 - 💬 You can schedule the interview with me [here](https://calendly.com/alimovlex/interview)
-- 📫 You can reach me here via email.
+- 📫 You can reach me via email.
 #### 📄 Education
 I've learned a lot from [Stanford CS193p](https://github.com/duliodenis/cs193p-Fall-2017)